inasafe/inasafe-doc/docs/source/tutorial-docs/ToT/orbview-imagery.rst

 The display that appears due to insufficient memory in JOSM

-Look like this because the memory allocated for JOSM only 494 MB so that to carry out the command displaying images, JOSM don’t have enough memory.
-It is certainly will be difficult for us to use satellite imagery that we’ve had.
+Look like this because the memory allocated for JOSM only 494 MB so that to carry out the command displaying images, JOSM don't have enough memory.
+It is certainly will be difficult for us to use satellite imagery that we've had.
 But this can be solved with some enough complicated techniques.

 1. Find a file named "josm-tested.jar" in program files >josm> josm-latest.jar / josm-tested.jar.
 On some computers might be the name could be "josm-latest.jar"